mongodb/specifications/source/crud/bulk-write.md

      *
      * This option is only sent if the caller explicitly provides a value.
      */
-    hint: Optional<(String | Document)>;
+    hint: Optional<Document | String>;

     /**
      * When true, creates a new document if no document matches the query.
-Defaults to false.
      *
-     * This options is sent only if the caller explicitly provides a value.
+     * This option is only sent if the caller explicitly provides a value.
+The server's default
+     * value is false.
      */
     upsert: Optional<Boolean>;
 }